postmanlabs/labs-docs/src/pages/docs/sending-requests/certificates.md

 ### Adding client certificates

-To send requests to an API that uses mTLS authentication, add your client certificate to Postman:
+To send requests to an API that uses mutual TLS authentication, add your client certificate to Postman:

 1. Select **Add Certificate**.
 1. Enter the **Host** domain for the certificate (don't include the protocol).
 For example, enter `postman-echo.com` to send requests to the [Postman Echo API](https://www.postman.com/postman/workspace/published-postman-templates/documentation/631643-f695cab7-6878-eb55-7943-ad88e1ccfd65).